shritizk/TASKER/readme.md

 ## back end  ->
 #task
-    crud done
+    - get - tested
+    -post - tested
+    -delete - tested
+    -update - yet to be tested
-#user
+#user api all tested
-    api to create :
-        ->login  done
-        ->sighup done
-        ->update done

-## front end
+## front end - jwtVerification wil be done with this only
-    -> make a blue print of how vdom will work
-    -> make sure crud are syncing with backend properly -> make sure components reder properly
-    -> do basic optimization
-    -> do designing .
+- Make a sighup first
+- make a login
+- make a add task
+- make a get task
+- make a btn to update task
+- make a btn to delete it